Ampersand-ASL/asl-parrot/docs/parrot-deploy.md

     AMP_PARROT_LEVEL_THRESHOLDS=-2,-5,-9,-12

 Note that each number represents the lower bound (inclusive) of the level.
-So -2dBFS is the lower bound fo the "very high" level.
+So -2dBFS is the lower bound of the "very high" level.
+Anything below -12dBFS will be considered "very low."